Course Catalogue

 IST-254 Introduction to XML

 This course provides a technological overview of the structure and programming techniques of XML.
-This course is aimed to provide the most current XML standards, using real-world case studies and a practical, step-by-step approach for XML.
-At the end of this course, students will be able to create a well-formed XML document; use XML schemas to validate an instance document; describe how XML Path Language (XPath), XSL Transformations (XSLT), and XQuery are used to create real-world solutions, work with several standard XML vocabularies, including XHTML, MathML, and RSS.
-2-2-3
+It aims to provide the most current XML standards using real-world case studies and a practical, step-by-step approach.
+At the end of this course, students will be able to:

 • Pre Requisite: None